licira/task-manager/readme.md

 The assumption was that we had an initial implementation, and then just as in real life, clients would come with new requirements.
-Thus, when performing the design at first I implemented the size based task manager and afterwards in the SOLID spirit I extended the *TaskManager* class trying to modify as less as possible the initial implementation (in order to avoid potential error) and in exchange extend the existing *TaskManager* by creating 2 new classes: *FifoTaskManager* and *PriorityTaskManager*, each one answering to a specific use case.
+Thus, when performing the design at first I implemented the size based task manager and afterwards in the SOLID spirit I extended the *TaskManager* class trying to modify as less as possible the initial implementation (in order to avoid potential errors) and in exchange extend the existing *TaskManager* by creating 2 new classes: *FifoTaskManager* and *PriorityTaskManager*, each one answering to a specific use case.

 ### Task Manager Design